alicealys/tpp-mod/README.md

 Various crash/DoS exploits and other vulnerabilities have been patched.

-### Performance

-The performance and FPS drop issues (notably the avatar edit menu, but also extends to the rest of the game) that have been introduced in the June 6 2026 update have been fixed.

 ### MGO3 Dedicated Server

 To start a MGO3 dedicated server run the game with the following command: